 Anticipate interruptions instead of only reacting:

-The goal is to make recovery from distraction fast and low-cost.
+The goal is fast, low-cost recovery from distraction.

 Should I use digital or analog tools?